eugene-khyst/letsencrypt-docker-compose/README.md

 This example automatically obtains and renews [Let's Encrypt](https://letsencrypt.org/) free SSL/TLS certificates and sets up HTTPS in Nginx for multiple domain names using Docker Compose.

-You can run Nginx with IPv4, IPv6, HTTP/1.1, and HTTP/2 support and set up HTTPS with Let's Encrypt TLS certificates for your domain names and get an A+ rating in [SSL Labs SSL Server Test](https://www.ssllabs.com/ssltest/) using Docker Compose and _letsencrypt-docker-compose_ interactive CLI tool.
+You can run Nginx and set up HTTPS (`https://`) and WebSocket Secure (`wss://`) with Let's Encrypt TLS certificates for your domain names and get an A+ rating in [SSL Labs SSL Server Test](https://www.ssllabs.com/ssltest/) using Docker Compose and _letsencrypt-docker-compose_ interactive CLI tool.
+Nginx is configured to support IPv4, IPv6, HTTP/1.1, HTTP/2, and optionally, WebSocket.

 Let's Encrypt is a certificate authority that provides free X.509 certificates for TLS encryption.
 The certificates are valid for 90 days and can be renewed.
 Both initial creation and renewal can be automated using [Certbot](https://certbot.eff.org/).